CsWebAutomationTeam/ReactNotifier/README.md

-# ReactNotifier
+# React Notifier

-A React project to notify the user via mail
+A app which notifies user.